 Historian Douglas Bristol of the Dale Center for the Study of War and Society at the University of Southern Mississippi speaks with guest host Susan McCready about integration in the US military from Truman's 1948 executive order that ended the segregation of African-American troops, through Trump's order to bar transgender troops from serving.
 The discussion touches on the expansion of military roles for women and Don't Ask Don't Tell in the context of broader societal changes.

 Susan McCready sits in for Frye Gaillard to talk with historian Mara Kozelsky about the 2017 Centennial of the Russian Revolution.
 How is post-Soviet Russia commemorating the war that brought an end to the tsars?
 Spoiler alert: Twitter is involved.

 Frye Gaillard chats with Major General Janet Cobb, Executive Director of the USS Alabama Battleship Memorial Park about this important site of memory on the Causeway.

 Frye Gaillard sits down with Robert Adams, a veteran of the US War in Vietnam to talk about a special reading group in which veterans discuss war literature.

 Frye Gaillard talks with Stephen C. Murray about the 1944 Battle of Peleliu in the Palau archipelago and the memory of this chapter of the Second World War among the Japanese and Americans who fought the battle and among the Peleliu islanders, whose home was devastated by the battle.
 Stephen Murray is the author of The Battle over Pelelieu, University of Alabama Press, 2016.

 We record the pod with support from the USA Innovation in learning Center.

 Sound design and original music by Ray Norman of Dogwood Studios of Mobile, Alabama.

-Our first full season was funded in part by a grant from the Alabama Humanities Foundation.
+Our first full season was funded in part by a grant from the Alabama Humanities Alliance.